MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-site-configuration.md

 ## Reactivating site on target environment

 Once the website has been transferred to the target environment, you will need to reactivate the website.

+> [!NOTE]
+> - Currently, you can only re-activate sites using the standard data model.
+> - If you have a site with the [enhanced data model](enhanced-data-model.md) you will need to create a new site using the enhanced data model on the target environment and connect the site to your migrated site using the [Power Platform admin center](../configure/power-pages-solutions.md#binding-enhanced-data-model-website-record-to-a-site).

 1. On the target environment, on the Power Pages home screen, select **Inactive sites**, you should see the website you migrated to the environment.